No Steam Controller 2 for me, thanks

 I’ll use games as an example.

-Quake 2 logo, a crescent moon with two nails through it on a green-purple gradient.
+Quake 2 logo, a crescent moon with two nails through it.

 Let me put it this way, I’m not fun at parties: if you say to me “hey, remember that cool game?”
 I’m going to remember that it was published by a company that thought it was a good idea to advertise on 8chan, or that the developers were harassed and crunched a lot, or that despite having, like, two female characters, the game was both sexist and transphobic.